Gear Care & Repair

 Waterproofing outerwear is easy, and when you have a good product, you only have to do it once during the season.
 Trust us.
 We live in the Pacific Northwest, we know rain.

 Whether you're going out in the snow, on a bike commute, or a rainy dog walk, Revivex water repellents will keep you dry.
 They're durable, easy to use, and give you factory-level performance.
 Whether you have five minutes or two hours, we have a formula for you.
-Here's how to waterproof a jacket in three easy steps or you can watch the video on YouTube:
+Here's how to waterproof a jacket in three easy steps:

 1) Clean Jacket: Dirt and oils attract water on the surface of your jacket, which overtime break-down any existing DWR treatment and makes your jacket "wet-out".
 Removing dirt and oils will give you a clean surface for the water repellent.
 If treating an eVent, NeoShell, or Gore-Tex jacket, use a specialized cleaner free of softeners and fragrances, like Revivex Pro Cleaner and Revivex Down Cleaner.

 2) Apply Water Repellent: